Eulith/armor-cli/README.md

 Several Ethereum addresses are involved in setting up DeFi Armor and it's important to keep track of the differences between them.

-The **authorized trading address** is the wallet that will be used for trading once DeFi Armor is enabled.
-We strongly encourage you to use an automated signer (i.e., a signer that can sign without human intervention) like (AWS/GCP) KMS for your authorized trading address.
+The **(auto or manual) trading key address** is the wallet that will be used for trading once DeFi Armor is enabled.
+If you intend to do automated trading, you'll need to use an automated signer (i.e., a signer that can sign without human intervention) like (AWS/GCP) KMS for your auto-trading key.

-The **deployer address** is the wallet used in some of the steps below to deploy the Armor contract.
+The **deployer address** is the wallet used in some steps below to deploy the Armor contract.
-Currently the deployer address must be the same as the authorized trading address, but that restriction will be lifted in the future.
+It doesn't matter what address this is, it just needs to have enough ETH to get the setup transactions confirmed on-chain.

-The **Safe owner addresses** are the addresses that own the account - the account being a Gnosis Safe contract.
+The **vault owner addresses** are the addresses that own the vault - the vault being a Gnosis Safe contract.
 The critical role of these addresses is that they can withdraw the funds from the account given m of n signatures.
-A recommended set-up is 5 owners (Ledger, Ledger, Ledger, KMS, KMS) with a threshold of 3 and the KMS wallets being different than the authorized trading address.
+A recommended set-up is 5 owners (Trezor, Trezor, Trezor, KMS, KMS) with a threshold of 3 and the KMS wallets being different from the auto-trading key address.
 Note the Python client supports Fireblocks raw signing so your owners could be (Fireblocks, Fireblocks, Ledger, KMS, KMS), for example.

 Each command below is annotated with the wallet that should be used to run the command.
 See the section above for how to configure different wallets via environment variables.

 ### Step 2.2: Deploy the DeFi Armor product
 First, deploy the on-chain component of DeFi Armor (we'll call this component "the Armor contract").
-This step also deploys a new Gnosis Safe, which will hold your funds as your "account".
+This step also deploys a new Gnosis Safe, which will hold your funds as your "vault".

 **WARNING:** On Ethereum mainnet, this transaction may be costly (0.3 ETH or more) depending on gas prices.